joshj/groupme-setup/index.md

 We have landed on GroupMe as our communication tool.
 It is currently free and owned by Skype which should give us a degree of confidence in it’s continued existence.

-For those of you that were at the board meeting we talked about selecting a new communication tool to replace text messages.
-After testing I believe that GroupMe will meet the criteria we need for a unified communication tool.
+For those of you that were at the board meeting, we talked about selecting a new communication tool to replace text messages.
+After testing, I believe that GroupMe will meet the criteria we need for a unified communication tool.

 ### My criteria for a replacement tool were as follows:
-1. Supports sms only devices
+1. Supports SMS only devices
 2. Easy to use
-3. Ubiquitous / cross platform
+3. Ubiquitous / cross-platform
-4. Cost effective
+4. Cost-effective

 ![](https://d3sq5bmi4w5uj1.cloudfront.net/images/brochure/logo.png?1498584903)